 4. Vacuum Up the Remaining Water

-Sheets and towels can soak up the majority of water after a washer flood, but they will not get all of the water.
-A wet/dry vacuum will help extract the remaining water left behind.
+Sheets and towels can soak up the majority of water after a washer overflow or flood, but they will not get all of the water.
+A wet-dry vacuum will help extract the remaining water left behind.
 Vacuuming is extremely effective at pulling water from porous materials like drywall, carpeting, cabinets, and wood.
 It will remove water from the surface of non-porous materials like metal, tile, and glass.
 Move appliances and other items to get the water underneath them as well.